Canadian Immigration and Work Permit Options for Caregivers

 Note that effective April 30, 2023, the amount of work experience required in Canada for a caregiver to qualify for permanent residence is being reduced from 24 months to 12 months.
 The work experience change will be retrospective for caregivers who have already applied.

 Both the Home Child Care Provider Pilot and Home Support Worker Pilot offer permanent residence to caregivers who meet the following criteria:

-- Have at least 24 months of full-time qualifying work experience in the 36 months before submitting your application;
+- Effective April 30, 2023, have at least 12 months of full-time qualifying work experience in the 36 months before submitting your application;

 - Language tests results showing a Canadian Language Benchmark (CLB) of 5;